Carrier Global (CARR)

 5. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Unfortunately, Carrier Global’s 4.9% annualized revenue growth over the last five years was tepid.
-This was below our standard for the industrials sector and is a poor baseline for our analysis.
+Examining a company’s long-term performance can provide clues about its quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Regrettably, Carrier Global’s sales grew at a sluggish 4.5% compounded annual growth rate over the last five years.
+This fell short of our benchmark for the industrials sector and is a poor baseline for our analysis.

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Carrier Global’s annualized revenue growth of 5.7% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
+Carrier Global’s annualized revenue growth of 7.1% over the last two years is above its five-year trend, but we were still disappointed by the results.

-Carrier Global also reports organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, Carrier Global’s organic revenue averaged 2% year-on-year growth.
+We can better understand the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
+Over the last two years, Carrier Global’s organic revenue averaged 1% year-on-year growth.
 Because this number is lower than its two-year revenue growth, we can see that some mixture of acquisitions and foreign exchange rates boosted its headline results.

-This quarter, Carrier Global reported a rather uninspiring 6.8% year-on-year revenue decline to $5.58 billion of revenue, in line with Wall Street’s estimates.
+This quarter, Carrier Global missed Wall Street’s estimates and reported a rather uninspiring 6% year-on-year revenue decline, generating $4.84 billion of revenue.

-Looking ahead, sell-side analysts expect revenue to grow 5.2% over the next 12 months, similar to its two-year rate.
-This projection doesn't excite us and indicates its newer products and services will not catalyze better top-line performance yet.
+Looking ahead, sell-side analysts expect revenue to grow 3.5% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and suggests its products and services will see some demand headwinds.

 6. Gross Margin & Pricing Power